 The service center will notify the corporation if its election is accepted and when it will take effect.
-The corporation will also be notified if its election is not accepted.
+The corporation will also be notified if its election isn't accepted.
 The corporation should generally receive a determination on its election within 60 days after it has filed Form 2553.
 If box Q1 in Part II is checked, the corporation will receive a ruling letter from the IRS that either approves or denies the selected tax year.
 When box Q1 is checked, it will generally take an additional 90 days for the Form 2553 to be accepted.

 Care should be exercised to ensure that the IRS receives the election.
-If the corporation is not notified of acceptance or nonacceptance of its election within 2 months of the date of filing (date faxed or mailed), or within 5 months if box Q1 is checked, take follow-up action by calling 1-800-829-4933.
+If the corporation isn't notified of acceptance or nonacceptance of its election within 2 months of the date of filing (date faxed or mailed), or within 5 months if box Q1 is checked, take follow-up action by calling 1-800-829-4933.

-If the IRS questions whether Form 2553 was filed, an acceptable proof of filing is (a) a certified or registered mail receipt (timely postmarked) from the U.S. Postal Service, or its equivalent from a designated private delivery service (see Notice 2004-83, 2004-52 I.R.B.
-1030 (or its successor)); (b) Form 2553 with an accepted stamp; (c) Form 2553 with a stamped IRS received date; or (d) an IRS letter stating that Form 2553 has been accepted.
+If the IRS questions whether Form 2553 was filed, an acceptable proof of filing is:

+• A certified or registered mail receipt (timely postmarked) from the U.S. Postal Service, or its equivalent from a designated private delivery service (see Notice 2016-30, 2016-18 I.R.B.
+676, available at

-Do not file Form 1120S for any tax year before the year the election takes effect.
-If the corporation is now required to file Form 1120, U.S. Corporation Income Tax Return, or any other applicable tax return, continue filing it until the election takes effect.
+IRS.gov/irb/2016-18_IRB#NOT-2016-30 (or its successor)); Form 2553 with an accepted stamp:

+- Form 2553 with an accepted stamp, Form 2553 with a stamped IRS received date; or - An IRS letter stating that Form 2553 has been accepted.